msanguineti/git-oneflow/README.md

 git branch -d feature/my-feature
 ```

+The rebase step might be set to perform always, never or ask the user everytime.
+Also, passing the option `--overwrite-interactive` will make the step perform no matter the option set (see [Options](#options))

 #### Release/Hotfix branches

 Releases and hotfixes share the same workflow: (just substitute `hotfix` for `release` in the following examples)